lianjinsuper/lianjinsuper.github.io/myresearch/index.md

         <div class="cate-bar"><span id="cateBar"></span></div>

          <p class="artical-list">
-        I am currently a PhD researcher under the supervision of Prof. Dr. A. P. Mosk in <a href="http://touchablephysics.com/nanolinx"> Linx  </a>   group in Utrecht university .
+        I am currently a PhD researcher under the supervision of Prof. Dr. A. P. Mosk in <a href="http://touchablephysics.com/nanolinx"> LINX  </a>   group in Utrecht university .
 My PhD research is mainly focused on controlling the light transport in ordered and disorderd nanophotonic systems, specifically coupled photonic crysal cavities and photonic crystal waveguides.
         </p>
         <br/>
         <p class="artical-list">